 Thus, as we have seen, the task of information extraction from unstructured data involves several complicated steps.
 By discussing each of these steps, we have tried to establish a framework through AI for finance to tackle such problems.

-We at MastersIndia are also developing some custom solutions for promoting AI for financial services and tackling these problems, do get in touch for details!
+We at MastersIndia are also developing some custom solutions for promoting artificial intelligence for financial services and tackling these problems, do get in touch for details!